 Salt Partners Onslow Brine Ponds

 Onslow brine pond one week after it was hit by cyclone Dominic.
-Dykes were broken at three locations.
+Dykes were broken through at three locations.
 Brine was flowing out, to the sea.
-It will take several months to restore full production.
+It took many months to restore full production.

 Tropical Cyclone Dominic